Journey to the Vote

 Seat at the Table: Kentucky Women in Office opens at the KY Museum.
 Poster exhibit featuring 11 women.
 Location: KY Museum.
 Date/Time TBD.

-Political Bandwagon: Kentucky Women This exhibit will feature artifacts and memorabilia related to women's experiences in the political life of the state: the passage of the 19th Amendment, running for office and more.
+Kentucky Women Rising.
+This exhibit will feature artifacts and memorabilia related to women's experiences in the political life of the state: the passage of the 19th Amendment, running for office and more.
 Location: KY Museum.
 Date/Time TBD.

 July 1 The Department of Library Special Collections will open their exhibit Also Ran.
 Location: Jackson Gallery of the KY Building.
 This exhibit runs through December 15, 2020.